TheAcharya/MarkerData-Website/docs/In Action/notion-profile.md

 !!!

 2. Duplicate Notion's [Marker Data Template](/user-guide/databases/#notion-template) in to your Notion account.

+!!!info Info
+You possess the liberty to tailor the [Marker Data Template](/user-guide/databases/#notion-template) to suit your preferences, affording you the opportunity to incorporate additional [Notion Database properties](https://www.notion.so/help/database-properties) as per your discretion.
+While it is recommended to refrain from the removal of existing properties, should such an inclination arise, it is imperative to note that **Marker Data** will disregard any column properties that have been deleted.
+!!!

 3. [Obtain your Database URL](/databases/notion-prerequisite/#obtain-your-database-url) by going to your Notion Database, and right-click on the view and click **Copy link to view**.
 4. Paste the URL into `Notion Database URL` field.

 ![Paste the URL](/assets/md-send-to-notion-01.png)

 5. Click `Save` once values are entered.

+## Final Cut Pro